appjumpstart/vue-styletron/README.md

 // instance created above.
 Vue.use(VueStyletron, { styletron })

-// ...
+// Once the application logic has determined the component to be rendered (by
+// VueRouter navigation or otherwise), render the component's styles.
+VueStyletron.renderStyles(MatchedComponent)

-// After components have been created, generate the <style> HTML so that you
+// After component styles have been rendered, generate the <style> HTML so that
-// can add it to the page before is sent to the client. const styles = styletron.getStylesheetsHtml()
+// it can be added to the page before sent to the client. const styles = styletron.getStylesheetsHtml()
 ```